GeneralYouri/project-euler/src/2/README.md

 ---

+*The above is implemented as the alternative solution, as the following explains a faster solution.*

-The alternative solution uses a fairly well-known formula for calculating the sum of the first n fibonacci numbers: `fibSum(n) = fib(n + 2) - 1`.
+The main solution uses a fairly well-known formula for calculating the sum of the first n fibonacci numbers: `fibSum(n) = fib(n + 2) - 1`.
 By making some minor adjustments, we're able to use this formula for the sum of the first n even fibonacci numbers.

 Let's first compare the two sequences: